ptagell/garden-watering-project/readme.md

 Software is where it seems like there is more complexity, so I'm writing out these as somewhat logical steps to follow in this project.

-- X] Be able to turn on and off the relay using a switch.
+- [X] Be able to turn on and off the relay using a switch.
 - [X] Be able to turn on and off the relay using a script, keeping it on for a few seconds, then turning it off.
 - [X] Be able to turn the relay on for a period of minutes, then off again.
 - [X] Be able to turn the relay on at a defined time for a period of time (eg. at 3pm for 20 mins).
 Stop scripts from stomping on each other.